Shaktipata

-Shaktipata (शक्तिपात) or Shaktipat refers in Hinduism to the transmission (or conferring) of spiritual energy upon one person by another or directly from the deity.
+Shaktipata (शक्तिपात) or Shaktipat in Hinduism is the transmission (or conferring) of spiritual energy upon one person by another or directly from the deity.
 Shaktipata can be transmitted with a sacred word or mantra, or by a look, thought or touch – the last usually to the ajna chakra or agya chakra or third eye of the recipient.

 Shaktipata is considered an act of grace (Anugraha) on the part of the guru or the divine.
 It cannot be imposed by force, nor can a receiver make it happen.
 The very consciousness of the god or guru is held to enter into the Self of the disciple, constituting an initiation into the school or the spiritual family (kula) of the guru.
 It is held that shaktipata can be transmitted in person or at a distance, through an object such as a flower or fruit.

 Etymology

 The term shaktipata is derived from Sanskrit, from shakti "(psychic) energy" and pāta, "to fall".